Freelander – Custom Light Bar Roof Rack

 What sort of lightbar/beacon?

 From experience with blue light installations, I already knew which lightbar I wanted, the Optic Max from RVL.
-This lightbar provides the best size to weight while being suitably rated.
-It is intended to be directly roof-mounted, but I didn’t like the idea of drilling holes in the car.
+This lightbar provides the best brightness to weight ratio while being rated for what I intend to use it for.
+It is designed to be directly roof-mounted, but I was not too fond of the idea of drilling holes in the car.
 A custom rack or roof bars seemed like the best solution.

 The initial design concept was to replicate the shape and dimensions of the Freelander2 options roof rails.
-This would allow the use of the existing holes in the bodywork to be used to secure the rack.
-Some dimensions were taken and a jig made up to get the holes aligned.
+This design allows the use of the existing holes in the bodywork to secure the rack.
+First, I took some measurements from which I made up a jig to get the holes aligned.

 Fabricating some brackets

-Some welding and grinding later and I thought it was job done!
+Some welding and grinding later, and I thought it was the job done!
 How wrong I was.
 A multitude of problems entailed.
-The holes in the body had different spacing on the left and right of the car, I suspect poor manufacturing.
-This means the rails are not parallel to each other or the body.
+The holes in the body had different spacing on the left and right of the car.
+I suspect poor manufacturing.
+This alignment issue means the rails are not parallel to each other or the body.
 Que a speedy redesign.

 Final Design and Installation

 The final Freelander light bar rack design was less pretty but significantly more flexible and robust.
-By the time I was finishing off the crossbars I’d run out of base coat, so some decent primer will have to do for now.
+Unfortunately, by the time I was finishing off the crossbars, I’d run out of base coat, so some decent primer will have to do for now.

-I do wonder if the final positioning on the car is a bit low.
+I wonder if the final positioning of the light bar on the car is a bit low.
 I may need to install risers for greater visibility from behind.
-Unfortunately, Motorsport is canceled, and lockdown means I’ve not driven very far from day to day.
+Unfortunately, Motorsport is cancelled, and lockdown means I’ve not driven very far from day to day.

 M